xmos/lib_i2s/doc/rst/lib_i2s.rst

 The callback interface
 =======================

-All major functions in the ``lib_i2s`` operate by controlling the I²S or TDM bus on its own thread on an `xcore` device.
-The library will then make callbacks to the application when it receives a sample or needs to send a sample.
+All major functions in the ``lib_i2s`` operate by controlling the I²S or TDM bus in a thread of a `xcore` device.
+The library will then make callbacks to the application when it receives a frame of samples or requires a frame of samples to send.

 .. figure:: images/i2s_generic_task_diag.*